eu-digital-green-certificates/dgca-verifier-app-android/README.md

 |___dgc-certlogic-android
 ```

+- To build project - it's required to add config json file to application assets folder.
+Structure of the file should be similar to:
+'app/src/acc/assets/verifier-context.jsonc' or 'app/src/tst/assets/verifier-context.jsonc', depending on chosen flavor.
+After related file has been added - it's name should be passed via gradle properties:
+gradlew -PCONFIG_FILE_NAME="config.json"

 #### Android Studio based build

 This project uses the Gradle build system.
 To build this project, use the `gradlew build` command or use "Run" in Android Studio.